stunay1970-rgb/kael-pattern-reader/README.md

 ## What KAEL Is NOT

-- ❌ Not a universal predictor
+-  Not a universal predictor
-- ❌ Not a black-box deep model
+-  Not a black-box deep model
-- ❌ Not a Riemann-solver or physical law
+-  Not a Riemann-solver or physical law
-- ❌ Not optimized for leaderboard performance
+-  Not optimized for leaderboard performance

 KAEL intentionally stays simple, transparent, and stress-oriented.

----
+## What KAEL Is Not

+- KAEL is not a predictive model.
+- KAEL does not optimize performance metrics.
+- KAEL does not replace domain-specific models.

 ## Test Philosophy